qtnc/swan/docs/stdlib.md

 The traversal test callback takes 6 arguments and must return a value indicating whether or not a given way is traversable (allow traveling through it).
 Arguments: value, grid, newX, newY, previousX, previousY, where (newX, newY) is the point where the algorithm wants to go to, (previousX, previousY) is the point which it comes from, grid is a reference to the whole grid, and value is the same as `grid[newX,newY]`.
 For most usages, considering only the first argument alone can be sufficient.
 Return value: false or any value <1 to denote an unpassable wall, true or any value >=1 to denote an open passage with its cost.
 Returning a value greater than 1 indicates a passage that can be difficult or dangerous, which would be better avoided if possible.

+## Heap: is Iterable
+Storing items in heap order allows to quickly fetch the element with the highest priority (the greatest one according to the sorter).
+It is generally faster than a sorted set, if you only need to access the greatest element, and don't care about the order of other items after the first one.
+Its downsides are that, removing elements other than the first greatest one may be slow, and elements aren't returned in their natural order when iterating.

+- Constructor: Heap(sorter=::<, ...items): construct an heap from a serie of items, sorting them by the sorter given
+- Operators: none

+Methods:

+- static Heap.of(sorter, ...sequences): create an heap from a serie of concatenated sequences
+- clear: remove all elements from the heap
+- first: return the first item  of the heap (the greatest one according to the sort order defined by the sorter)
+- iterator: return an iterator to iterate through the elements of the queue.
+Elements are yielded in an unspecified order, *not* in the order given by the sorter.
+- length: return the number of items present in the queue
+- pop: remove and return the first item (the greatest one according to the sort order defined by the sorter)
+- push(...items): insert one or more items in the heap
+- remove(...items): remove one or more items from the heap.
+Be careful, this operation may be slow (linear worst case)

 ## Iterable: is Object
 The Iterable class is the base class for all subclasses holding a sequence of something that can be iterated through, such as String, List, Tuple, Map, etc.